rootXero/CoT-Wiki/pages/Set Dressing.md

 1. Ctrl+M will move selected meshes into highlighted levels.
 1. Alt+Shift will duplicate and move the camera with asset
 1. FOLLOW THE FOLDER STRUCTURE
+1. Keep an eye on the treasure chests used, don't put something that originally belonged in level one in the cave areas.

 If you have any questions, contact Jess or Ash

 ## Room Assignments

-Cole: Level One Spawn
+Cole: Level One Spawn, Maze,

-Rob: Entry Courtyard

-Alexis: Ra-Room
+Alexis: Ra-Room, Entry Courtyard, Cavern

-Erika: Shrine Room
+Erika: Shrine Room, Tunnels

-Austin: Floor Drop Hall (minimal)
+Austin: Floor Drop Hall (minimal), Cavern

-Natalie: Final Room
+Natalie: Final Room, Guard Room

+Ben: Scorpion Entrance, Final Ascent and Crystal Room

 # File Structure